 Children in care usually require additional support and nurturing-replacement experiences to develop, function and meet normal social expectations.

-We encourage each child to form and maintain ongoing connections to in the community, including where possible their own family.
+We encourage each child to form and maintain ongoing connections to in the community, including their own family, where possible.

-Significant time and resources are always invested into ensuring that the physical setting is well-maintained, and communicates to the child that they are cared about.
+Significant time and resources are always invested into ensuring that the physical setting is well-maintained, and that it communicates to the child that they are cared about.

 We involve all levels of staff in decision-making processes, management reflect the same values as front line care workers.